DavidEMoore/ccKOPLS/README.md

-# ccSVM
+# ccKOPLS
-Replicating ccSVM in R
+Replicating ccKOPLS in R

+for best sample of code, look at tb_dataset